GrammaTech/ddisasm/doc/source/index.rst

-In case of doubt, Fell free to see usage
+In case of doubt, Fell free to see usage link above:

-:doc:`from manuals <./MANUAL/ddisasm.rst>`
+:doc:`see manual. <./MANUAL/ddisasm.rst>`

 1. Get started!